Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.1.md

 - Hazmat suits can no longer be marked as Trash while being used in Zero Rando (or when balance changes are disabled)
 - Added book colours and open/closed information to bingo goals help texts.
 - Fixed quick aug menu exploit with infinite upgrades while paused.
+- Swapped NPCs get their DesiredRotation set when swapped, along with their regular Rotation.
+This fixes some enemies who would sometimes be facing the wrong direction, like the terrorists in the M02 Hotel, or the guards near the elevator in the M03 Airfield Helibase.

 </details>